Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/5-manage-pdf-documents-with-pypdf4.md

             continue
         print(f"Document {pdf_filename} has {reader.numPages} pages.")

-This program will likely take many hours--but not months--to produce output such as
+This program takes only hours--not months--to produce two million lines of output such as

         ...
     Document 2015.pdf has 7 pages.